excommunicado/communicado/README.md

 Introduction
 ============

+Please note this is of historical interest only.
+Communicado Ltd. was dissolved in 2017 and many of the domains this database listed have since changed ownership to presumably legitimate operations.

-Communicado are a UK limited company (03709008) that routinely transmits a large amount of unsolicited commercial email.
+Communicado was a UK limited company (03709008) that routinely transmited a large amount of unsolicited commercial email.
 We are collecting a list of all the domains and networks they send from so that mail administrators can easily block their emissions.